NikolasEnt/NikolasEnt.github.io/_posts/2025-02-09-iGPU-Benchmark-VLM.md

 All experiments were conducted using an Intel Ultra 5 125H (equipped with an Intel Arc Xe-LPG 112EU GPU) [1] with 64GB of DDR5 RAM at 5600 MHz in a dual-channel configuration.
 Note that the full power of the Intel Arc iGPU is only available with at least 16GB of system memory in a dual-channel configuration [2].
 The CPU supports AVX2 but does not support AVX-512, so it cannot benefit from Ollama 0.5.8 optimisations, which include AVX512 acceleration.
 The entire setup was obtained as parts from the Chinese marketplace for under $500, making it an attractive option for running larger models without significant investments.

-Models' inference speeds were compared with Nvidia RTX 3090 results, which is de facto the most cost-efficient GPU solution for single and dual-GPU workstations when running LLMs locally.
+Models’ inference speeds were compared with Nvidia RTX 3090 results, which is de facto the most cost-efficient GPU solution for single and dual-GPU workstations when running LLMs locally.

 ### Benchmarking